andresch/trackfs/README.md

     --root-allowed
 ```

-Replace `/path/to/yourmusiclibrary` with the root directory where `trackfs` can find your FLAC+CUE files and `/path/to/yourmountpoint` with the directory that you want to use as mount point for the `trackfs`-filesystem.
+Replace `/path/to/yourmusiclibrary` with the root directory where `trackfs` scans for your FLAC+CUE files and `/path/to/yourmountpoint` with the directory that you want to use as mount point for the `trackfs`-filesystem.
 Ideally the mount point already exists, if not, docker will create the directory (but then with root as owner)

 Once started you will find all directories and files from your music library also in the `trackfs`-filesystem.
-Only FLAC+CUE files will get replaces: Instead of a single FLAC+CUE file you will find individual FLAC files for each track found in the embedded cue sheet.
+Only FLAC+CUE files got replaced: Instead of a single FLAC+CUE file you will find individual FLAC files for each track found in the embedded cue sheet.
 The track-files will have the following names:

     {basename(FLAC+CUE-file)}.#-#.{tracknumber}.{track-title}.{start}-{end}.flac

 While the tracks can be used like regular files, they don't exist in the physical file system on your machine.
-Instead `trackfs` creates them on the fly whenever an application starts loading any of the files.
+Instead `trackfs` creates them on the fly whenever an application starts loading any of the track files.
 This usually takes (depending on your system) a few seconds.

 #### Docker arguments